The world this wiki

 Funding

 About three-quarters of foreign aid devoted to combating HIV in poor and middle-income countries comes from America's taxpayers, disbursed both directly by PEPFAR and indirectly via a grant to the Global Fund.
-PEPFAR also contributes to the Global Fund, though this contribution cannot now exceed 20% of total contributions to the fund (down from about 33%).
+PEPFAR also contributes to the fund, though this contribution cannot now exceed 20% of total contributions (down from about 33%).

 America supplied more than two-thirds of the bilateral aid for public health in sub-Saharan Africa.
 In 21 African countries American aid equalled at least 20% of government health spending; in eight it exceeded 50%; and in three—Somalia, South Sudan and Malawi—it exceeded government spending outright.
-America was also the largest single donor to the Global Fund and to UN agencies including Unicef, the World Health Organisation and the World Food Programme.
+America was also the largest single donor to UN agencies including Unicef, the World Health Organisation and the World Food Programme.

 Trump-era disruption

-On January 20th 2025 PEPFAR fell victim to Donald Trump's cull of American foreign aid.
-Four days later a "stop-work" order halted its activities.
+In early 2025 PEPFAR fell victim to Donald Trump's cull of American foreign aid.
+A "stop-work" order halted its activities.
 A waiver was soon issued to continue "life-saving humanitarian assistance"--mainly dispensing ARV drugs and offering pre-exposure prophylactic (PrEP) medicine to pregnant women and nursing mothers to prevent mother-to-child transmission.
-A threat to claw back $400m from the current year's budget was averted on July 18th 2025.
-The administration has asked Congress for $2.9bn for the next year, down $1.9bn from the current amount.
+A subsequent threat to claw back $400m from the current year's budget was averted.
+The administration asked Congress for $2.9bn for the following year, down $1.9bn.

 The stop-work order caused scores, probably hundreds, of PEPFAR-supported clinics and community-based projects to lay off staff and close.
 Even after re-opening for more limited operations, restarting proved tricky: staff had to be re-recruited, systems rebooted and trust re-established among patients.

-In September 2025 the administration published an "America First Global Health Strategy", aiming to protect Americans from infectious disease while bypassing the "wasteful" projects of NGOs.
+The administration's "America First Global Health Strategy" aimed to protect Americans from infectious disease while bypassing the "wasteful" projects of NGOs.
 The strategy routes assistance mainly through recipient-country governments—in effect copying China's playbook—and pledges that most will reach "full self-reliance".
 The administration proposed cutting bilateral health-aid funding by two-thirds.
 Marco Rubio, the secretary of state, denied that the dismantling of USAID had caused any deaths.

 Impact of cuts

-A study published in April 2025 in the Lancet estimated that 500,000 additional children could die by 2030 if PEPFAR ceased operations.
+A 2025 study in the Lancet estimated that 500,000 additional children could die by 2030 if PEPFAR ceased operations.
 UNAIDS suggested an extra 6m HIV infections and 4m deaths by 2029.
 In practice PEPFAR is scaling back rather than ceasing, but a rise in infections in the short run seems inevitable.

 The main consequence of budget reductions is to throw responsibility back to recipient countries.
 Of 61 countries surveyed by UNAIDS, 26 responded by increasing their AIDS budgets.
 Nigeria, Tanzania and Zimbabwe have earmarked certain tax receipts specifically for AIDS.
 Ethiopia, Tanzania and Zambia are integrating their AIDS programmes into mainstream national-health services.